hechoendrupal/drupal-console-book/en/alias/setting-up-your-local-machine.md

 ## Global configuration

-Global configuration can provided using the copied file `~/.console/config.yml`.
+Global configurations can be provided using the copied file `~/.console/config.yml`.
 This information is grouped within the `remote` key.

 ```
 application: